vozwey/rape/README.md

 nix run .
 ```

-Pass a port as the first argument to override the default:
+Pass a port as the first argument to override the default (default is 7187):

 ```sh
 nix run . -- 8080